-I hate to admit it, but I’m just now getting around to doing my taxes this week, and should have them completed by Thursday.
-If you’re getting a late start like me and don’t think you’ll be able to file your 2011 tax return by the April 17, 2012 deadline, you’ll want to file the IRS extension form.
+I hate to admit it, but I often wait until the last minute to file my tax returns.
+If you’re getting a late start like me, and don’t think you’ll be able to file your tax return by the deadline, typically April 15, you’ll want to file the IRS extension form.

 What is the IRS Tax Extension Form

 The IRS extension form, officially known as Form 4868: Application for Automatic Extension of Time to File U.S. Individual Income Tax Return, automatically extends your tax filing date for up to six months.